rosanof/guidance-rtb/README.md

     ✅ RTBBuildStack
     ```

-8. After the CDK deployment is complete, a CodeBuild project will be provisioned ready to build and deploy both infrastructure and the `Real-Time-Bidding Solution` in your AWS Account using CloudFormation.
+8. After the CDK deployment is complete, a CodeBuild project will be provisioned ready to build and deploy the SSP portion (load generator) of `Real-Time-Bidding Solution` in your AWS Account.

 9. Kick off the CodeBuild build by running the following command: